nitink60071-lab/DSA/README.md

 - Finding Maximum and Minimum
 - Sum and Multiplication of Arrays
 - Basic Array Operations
-- More DSA topics coming soon...
+- More DSA topics coming soon

 ## Tech Stack